theMarcHuerta/cs349h-292Y-microassignments-students/hw1-stoch-compute/questions.md

 Q1.
 How does the mean change with increasing bitstream length?
 How does the variance change?

-The mean converges to the expected result of 0.46.
-The standard deviation decreases at the bitstream length increases.

 Q2.
 What is the smallest representable numeric value in 1000-bit stochastic bitstream?
 What happens when you try to generate a bitstream for this value -- do the bitstream values converge to the desired value?

-1/1000 = 0.001, no there's a  high probability of producing the value 0.

 Q3.
 Using what you leaned from the analysis in (Q2), design a stochastic computation that produces an incorrect result for bitstreams with a length n=1000.
 You must accomplish this with stochastic operations, all values must be >= 0.1 and every constant must be a uniquely generated bitstream.
 Is it possible to fix this issue?

-You can get the stochastic computer to produce an incorrect result if you implement the expression (0.1*0.1*0.1*0.1), the expected value is ~0.000100, but the stochastic computing either returns 0.0001 or 0.0 because there aren't enough stochastic bits to represent 0.0001.
-If you increase the size of the bitstream to 10,000, the computation will produce the correct result.
-You can also run a many trials of the stochastic computation and measure the mean and standard deviation.

 Q4.
 What stochastic bitstream length L do we need to represent a value V, assuming V in [0,1] and V != 0?
 Write the equation.

-You need  ceil(1/V) bits.

 #### Part X: Non-Idealities Stochastic Computing [2 pt/question, 4 points]